IVF Cost in Ohio: What to Expect in 2026

-Ohio has both a fertility insurance mandate and a strong clinic market anchored by Cleveland Clinic, Ohio State University in Columbus, and University of Cincinnati.
+Ohio has both a fertility insurance mandate and a strong clinic market anchored by established programs in Columbus, Cleveland, and Cincinnati.
 The mandate means many insured Ohioans have substantial IVF coverage, making Ohio one of the more accessible states for fertility care.

 Ohio IVF insurance coverage